jsokolowska/unit-interpreter/README.md

 # unit-interpreter
-Simple interpreter for language with units and unit conversions
+Simple interpreter for language with units and unit conversions for TKOM

 ## Code examples
 ### unit definitions